 The Color of the Chameleon: http://2013.riverrunfilm.com/films/color-chameleon

 Time Zero: The Last Year of Polaroid Film: http://2013.riverrunfilm.com/films/time-zero-last-year-polaroid-film

 Shoot For The Moon: http://2013.riverrunfilm.com/films/shoot-moon

-Footcandle Film Society is pleased to announce that we will be screening "Hitchcock" Thursday, January 10th at 7pm at the Carolina Theater in downtown Hickory.
-We hope you can join us for the film and the discussion afterwards.
+Footcandle Film Society will be screening "Quartet" Thursday, April 11th at 7pm at the Carolina Theater in downtown Hickory.

 About the film: